NachoMtnz/nachomtnz.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Born in Madrid.
-I am a Senior HPC engineer that has build HPC systems and create algorithms that need one.
+I am a Senior HPC engineer that has built HPC systems and created algorithms that need an HPC to run.
 Passionate about Science.
 I started to build clusters and HPC codes as part of my final career project.
 I have worked with many different languages (FORTRAN, C, C++, Python) and frameworks (MPI, OpenMP, CUDA).
 And different administration tools (PBS, SLURM, SGE) and OS (Linux, Windows, Solaris), and yes, I am that old.

 In the early stages of my career I was working as product owner on wireless HW (TV, phone, internet).
 Then I did some last mile analytics, then I was offered to do a PhD.
 I started that path and just few months after I had to jump back again to work this time as HPC engineer.